Anarhichadidae

-Anarhichadidae, the wolffishes, sea wolves or wolf eels, is a family of marine ray finned fishes belonging to the order Scorpaeniformes.
+Anarhichadidae, the wolffishes, sea wolves or wolf eels, is a family of marine ray finned fishes belonging to the order Perciformes.
 These are predatory, eel shaped fishes which are native to the cold waters of the Arctic, North Pacific and North Atlantic Oceans.

 Taxonomy

 Anarhichadidae was first proposed as a family in 1832 by the French zoologist Charles Lucien Bonaparte.
 The 5th edition of Fishes of the World classifies this family within the suborder Zoarcoidei, within the order Scorpaeniformes.
-Other authorities classify this family in the infraorder Zoarcales wihin the suborder Cottoidei of the Perciformes because removing the Scorpaeniformes from the Perciformes renders that taxon non monophyletic.
+Other authorities classify this family in the infraorder Zoarcales within the suborder Cottoidei of the Perciformes because removing the Scorpaeniformes from the Perciformes renders that taxon non monophyletic.

 Etymology

-Anarhichadidae is derived from the name of its type genus Anarhichas which is an Ancient Greek name for the Atlantic wolffish (A. lupus) and means "the climber", in turn derived from the Greek genital which means "to climb or scramble up".
+Anarhichadidae is derived from the name of its type genus Anarhichas which is an Ancient Greek name for the Atlantic wolffish (A. lupus) and means "the climber", in turn derived from the Greek anarrhichesis which means "to climb or scramble up".
 This may be an allusion to the ancient belief that wolffishes left the water and climbed up on the rocks.

 Genera and species

 Anarhichadidae contains two genera and five species:

+An indeterminate fossil anarhichadid is known from the Middle Miocene-aged Kurasi Formation of Sakhalin, Russia.

 Timeline of genera

 Characteristics

 Anarhichadidae wolfishes have a largely compressed and, in the genus Anarhichas, a moderately elongate body.
-Anarrhichthys has an extremely elongate body and this has given rise to its common name of wolf-eel.
+Anarrhichthys has an extremely elongate body, and this has given rise to its common name of wolf-eel.
 The long dorsal fin starts at the head and has many flexible spines and soft rays.
 The anal fin may have a single spine in Anarrhichthys, and again there is a large number of soft rays.
 The caudal fin is separate from the other median fins in Anarhichas but they are all three joined in Anarrhichthys.
 There is a single pair of nostrils.
 The scales, if present, are cycloid, tiny and do not overlap.
-There are well developed. movement sensitive sensory canals on the head and as the fish ages the pores grow vey large.
+There are well developed movement sensitive sensory canals on the head and as the fish ages the pores grow very large.
 There are 1 or 2 lateral lines made up of superficial neuromasts.
 There are robust conical teeth in the front of the jaws and large molar like teeth to the rear of those.
 The gill membranes are joined to the isthmus and the gill openings are set widely apart.
 There is no swim bladder.
 The counts of vertebrae are 72–89 in Anarhichas and 221–251 in Anarrhichthys.
 The longest published total length is for Anarrhichthys ocellatus and is 240 cm.